The introduction of the government's flagship universal credit payment marks the biggest overhaul of the benefits system since the 1940s.

-It will be paid once a month, rather than fortnightly or weekly, and will go directly into a bank account.
+Universal credit will be paid once a month, rather than fortnightly or weekly, and will go directly into a bank account.
 If both you and your partner each receive these benefits, then this will change to a single payment for the household.

 In addition, if you receive help in paying your rent at present, this money goes directly to your landlord.
 Under universal credit, you will receive the money as part of your benefit payment and you will then have to pay your landlord.

-Exactly.
+Yes.
 Mr Duncan Smith says that this - and monthly payments - are much more aligned with how people receive wages, so it is preparing people for the world of work.

 An online system will be used to make an initial claim, and then to check payments and to organise budgets.

 So everything is on the computer?

 Yes, it is all online.
 If you do not have access to the internet then you will have to go to the local library, although your local council and jobcentre may be able to help you.

 This online system is one of the big question marks over the shift to universal credit.